 Experienced & Trust Preparation & Litigation Services

 As a leading estate planning firm in West Virginia, Wooton Davis, Hussell & Johnson, PLLC has extensive experience in all matters related to the creation and administration of trusts.
 This includes drafting and preparing trusts of all kinds and providing guidance to family members going through the trust administration process.
+We have caring and skilled family trust lawyers near you, ready to help with your estate needs.
 We also represent trustees who need additional legal support in ensuring they are fully compliant with fiduciary duties as well as representing clients in trust disputes and litigation in court.

 What is a Trust & How Do They Work?

 Trusts are valuable estate planning tools that can be created in many ways for various purposes.
 These legal instruments allow you as the trustor to place property and assets into a separate legal entity to be managed by a trustee for the benefit of your loved ones and other beneficiaries.
 The trust will hold title to your assets and property which will eventually be passed on according to your instructions by your trustee upon your passing.

 Trusts can be both revocable and irrevocable.
 In the most common trusts, called “living” trusts, you can manage your assets as the trustee while you are alive and have your successor trustee administer your estate to your beneficiaries after your passing.
 Setting up the legal documents for a living trust will require an experienced living trust lawyer who understands how these documents work.
 A poorly drafted trust may have holes that will eventually lead to trust litigation once you are gone.

 Trusts are created for many reasons and can be used in conjunction with wills to provide detailed instructions as to how your assets will be passed on after your death.
 However, trusts have many additional benefits that legal wills do not.

 The benefits of various types of trusts include: